pluff/angular-identity-map/README.md

 you can play with [live demo](http://plnkr.co/edit/hkzl2VDKrJq4s1cyjdZg?p=preview) to check its behavior.

+## Objects identification.
+"Mappable" objects.

+"identity-map" assumes that all objects you want to be mapped has 2 attributes `id` and `class_name` which are used to identify objects.
+All objects not matching this criteria will be ignored by identity-map.

 ## Integration with Restangular

 "identity-map" module provides simple and convenient way to integrate with Restangular.